 Making friends can help with more than just rooming prices.
 Making friends with artists & vendors is something I try to do at every convention.
 Maybe your exhibitor friend will have extra tickets that his booth isn’t using, maybe your artist friend will let you store snacks or your jacket under their table so you don’t have to coat check.
 If nothing else, it gives you another perspective on the convention & someone to talk to throughout the con.
 Also people in booths love it when you bring them food because they are often trapped inside FOREVER.

 Finally, volunteering in some form or another can get you free admission into conventions.
 Many conventions offer tickets if you help load in or out, and even the bigger cons like Wizard World and NYCC regularly use volunteers for tons of jobs (including sitting with celebs at their booths!) and reward them with admission and even sometimes photo-ops or autographs.
 If you’d prefer a bit more freedom with your weekend (or you’d really like to cosplay rather than wear a volunteer shirt), submitting panels or programming is an excellent way to get in.
-A huge percentage of the cons I’ve gone to, I have either performed or presented one or more panels.
+A huge percentage of the cons I’ve gone to, I have either performed or presented panels.

 Going to a convention will almost always cost some money.
 But it’s possible to enjoy huge conventions without breaking the bank.
 Have you used any of these tactics?
 Do you have other ways you save money?
 Share them in the comments at the bottom of this post!